xlicl/CSSCD/readme.md

   7. This completes your complicated revision, which now exists in the project history as a separate branch, like a sub-project.

 ### 4. Issue reporting
-  1. When you find a coding error or problem in any of the core files or raw data, report it!
+  1. Bug: When you find a coding error or problem in any of the core files or raw data, report it!
 Go to https://github.com/noellert/CSSCD, click on the "Issues" tab, and add a new issue describing the problem, it's location and type, what project or goal it is associated with, and who should care about it.
+Label it as a "bug".
 Then click the green "Submit new issue" button to post it.
-  2. If you cannot continue your work without resolving the issue, then after you post it, resolve it yourself.
+If you cannot continue your work without resolving the issue, then after you post it, resolve it yourself.
 Otherwise save it for later or for someone else to do.
+  2. Enhancement, question, etc.: You can also post ideas for improvements or revisions, questions, etc. under issues.
+Just use the appropriate labels provided to categorize your post.